Selected departures from May to October 2020

 We return to our ship, moored in the charming town of Bernkastel, in time for another exquisite meal.

-The ship remains moored, so after an unhurried breakfast you’re free to explore Bernkastel, a romantic wonder from another age.
-Wander its cobbled streets – too narrow for cars to pass through – to the market square, where you’ll be surrounded by some of the finest, most ornate half-timbered houses you’ll ever see, many dating from the 15th century.
+After a delicious breakfast on board, join the expert guided tour of Bernkastel town, a romantic wonder from another age.
+Wander its cobbled streets to the market square, where you’ll be surrounded by ornate half-timbered houses, many dating from the 15th-century.
 Most famous is the Pointed House, a jewel of the rustic middle-class building tradition from the Middle Ages and a classic example of a Moselle vintner’s dwelling.
+You might spot the famous Graacher Tor too, built in 1300, the last remaining gate and now home to a museum of local history.

-We have lunch on board as the ship slips its moorings and our cruise back downstream commences.
-This afternoon, just sit back on one of the comfortable deck chairs on the Sun Deck and soak up the atmosphere of this magical river, breathing in the clean air, listening to the rippling water and absorbing the scenery in all its majesty.
-Why not catch up on some reading or enjoy a game of chess?
-Whatever your pastime, another gourmet experience awaits this evening in the ship’s restaurant, possibly followed by a nightcap in the company of newly made friends.
+We have lunch on board as the ship slips its moorings and cruises back downstream.
+This afternoon, sit back on one of the comfortable deck chairs on the Sun Deck and soak up the atmosphere of this magical river, breathing in the clean air, listening to the rippling water and absorbing the scenery.
+Another gourmet experience awaits this evening in the ship’s restaurant, possibly followed by a nightcap in the company of newly made friends.

 Early this morning, we reach Koblenz.
 Strategically situated at the confluence of these two great rivers, this 2,000-year-old city, with its mighty fortress towering above, is full of appeal.
 A knowledgeable local guide accompanies us around its principal monuments and intriguing centre, taking in historic squares, highlighting painstakingly restored house frontages and revealing hidden aspects of the city that only locals know.
 Koblenz is a joy to wander through, pausing to window shop while trying to resist the aromas of fresh coffee and cakes drifting from the numerous traditional cafés.